7eventy7/Team-Fortress-Discord-Directory/README.md

 > *Item trading, market discussions, and economy talk*

 ### **TF2 Trading Server:** https://discord.gg/wDchmDT8RS
-A general trading server with dedicated channels for different types of trades, making it easy to find buyers and sellers for any TF2 items.
+A general trading server with dedicated channels for different trade types, making it easy to find what you are looking for.

 --

 ### **Unusual Club:** https://discord.gg/QUErGTCw8m
-A trading focused server centered around rare cosmetics, with a built in point system, secure marketplace, and active community.
+A trading dedicarted to rare cosmetics, with a built in point system, secure marketplace, and active community.

 ---